ClickHouse/copier/README.md

+> [!NOTE]
+> This tool is no longer supported, but you can use the latest available version as is.

 # clickhouse-copier

-This tool is no longer supported, but you can use the latest available version as is.

 Copies data from the tables in one cluster to tables in another (or the same) cluster.